lana-bu/contactbook_webapp/README.md

 # contactbook_webapp
 This is my Project #2 assignment for my CIS 435 (Web Technology) course at UM-Dearborn.
-This web app will be a stateless contact book.
-I am designing it to become familiar with the React library.
+This web app is a stateless contact book.
+I am designed it to become familiar with the React library.
 ## Sources
 ### Code Help
 #### Online Sources